DataDog/hiring-engineers/answers.md

     [{}]
 ```

-A custom Agent check

-examples of others checks - https://blog.devopscomplete.com/writing-a-custom-datadog-agent-check-7367c98ffc5a (useful)
+> I also found useful information on custom checks (like checking for available licenses) in this [link](https://blog.devopscomplete.com/writing-a-custom-datadog-agent-check-7367c98ffc5a).

 **- Change your check's collection interval so that it only submits the metric once every 45 seconds.**

-I changed the *mycheck.yaml* file with the min_connection_interval equal to 45.
-Has I do not have multiple instances of this check, it simply goes like the code below.
-I could also add the min_collection_interval at the init_config level:
+> I changed the *mycheck.yaml* file with the min*_*connection*_*interval equal to 45.
+As I do not have multiple instances of this check, it simply goes like the code below.
+I could also add the min*_*collection*_*interval at the init_config level:

 ```
 init_config: